2024 Oklahoma State Question 834: Legislators

-State Senator Micheal Bergstrom: “What we are doing is safeguarding the intent of the constitutional language for the future to avoid confusion since the term ‘all’ is not exclusionary.
-We want to make the original intent of the constitution perfectly clear."
+State Senator Micheal Bergstrom believed the amendment would "[safeguard]" the intent of the constitutional language for the future to avoid confusion since the term 'all' is not exclusionary."
+He "want[ed] to make the original intent of the constitution perfectly clear."

-State Senator Michael Brooks: “I think as much as some of these political stunts are there to heighten the rancor and the rhetoric, a lot of it is intended to intimidate people who are living here and living by the rules.
-It’s a way to diffuse misinformation to a community who are welcoming and trying to make a life here.”
+State Senator Michael Brooks thought that "as much as some of these political stunts are there to heighten the rancor and the rhetoric, a lot of it is intended to intimidate people who are living here and living by the rules."
+He believed it was "a way to diffuse misinformation to a community who are welcoming and trying to make a life here."